The Idaho Potato Drop and Other New Year’s Events

 Music is a huge part of the culture of the Treasure Valley.
 Whether it is Jazz at the Gene Harris Jazz festival, rock at the Revolution, or Metal to Country at the Knitting Factory, you can find your favorite music here and the New Year’s celebrations won’t hinder that by any means.
 Like we said about the Potato Drop, there are going to be a bunch of free music shows to enjoy.
 All you need to do is a quick internet search and you’ll be well on your way to enjoying some great music.

 New Year’s Day 5K Run

-There are few things as fun as a charity run or walk and as it turns out the Treasure Valley YMCA is sponsoring one for New Year’s Day.
+There are few things as fun as a charity run, walk, or stroll and as it turns out the Treasure Valley YMCA is sponsoring the New Year's Resolution Run for New Year’s Day.
 If you want to spend some time helping out a local charity and making a few new friends, then this 5k is for you.
-The 5k is a 3.1 mile course.
+The 5k is a 3.1-mile course.
 It begins near Albertsons Stadium in downtown Boise.

 The proceeds of this event are going to the Treasure Valley YMCA’s track and cross country club.
 It is a club that has helped the lives of Treasure Valley youth for 30 years now by helping them get passionate about sports and physical education.

 There aren’t many reasons why we would willing jump into freezing cold water, but it seems that every January 1st a lot of us in the Treasure Valley get up the courage to take the plunge; the Great Polar Bear Plunge.